 Allocations to CPCs under this Resolution shall consist of fishing opportunities represented as percentage shares of the Total Allowable Catch (TAC) for fish stocks listed in Article 5.

-Allocations to CPCs of a given fish stock shall be established in the order of priority determined by the Commission pursuant to Article 5, based on allocation criteria contained in articles 6.5 to 6.11, pursuant to the process set out in Article 9, and shall be adjusted pursuant to Article 7.
+Allocations to CPCs of a given fish stock shall be established [in the order of priority determined by the Commission pursuant to Article 5], based on allocation criteria contained in articles 6.5 to 6.11, pursuant to the process set out in Article 9, and shall be adjusted pursuant to Article 7.

 The sum of allocations for a fish stock established for a given year shall not exceed the TAC for that stock for that year.